What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 Licensed hospice care providers offer four levels of care:

-3) Inpatient Respite Care (IRC) – This is a short stay in a long-term care facility designed to give family members a short break, or respite, from their hospice care duties so they can recuperate and take care of other personal matters.
+3. Inpatient Respite Care (IRC) – This is a short stay in a long-term care facility designed to give family members a short break, or respite, from their hospice duties so they can recuperate and take care of other personal matters.

-4) General Inpatient Care (GIC) – When the terminally ill individual has symptoms that can’t be managed at home they can receive this General Inpatient Care at a hospital or skilled nursing home facility that has registered nurses on duty 24 hours a day.
+4. General Inpatient Care (GIC) – When the terminally ill patient has symptoms that can’t be managed at home, they can receive this General Inpatient Care at a hospital or skilled nursing home facility that has registered nurses on duty 24 hours a day.

 Requirements to Receive Medicaid-Covered Hospice Care

-In order to receive hospice care services covered by Medicaid Long Term Care, a person must:
+In order to receive hospice services covered by Medicaid Long Term Care, a person must:

 • Be enrolled in one of the three Medicaid Long Term Care programs – Nursing Home Medicaid; Home and Community Based Service Waivers; Aged, Blind or Disabled Medicaid